michaelruocco/file-loader/README.md

 // don't forget to close the stream when you're done with it!
 ```

-If the file content is not loaded the code will throw a UncheckedIOException
+If the file content is not loaded the code will throw a FileLoadException
 but you are not forced to handle this if you do not want to.

 ### Fakes